ivanamunjas/Machine_learning/README.md

 **Domaci_3** - Support Vector Machine with Linear and Gaussian kernel

-**Domaci_4** - Experimenting with random forest and gradient boosting classifier parameters with random grid search and grid search
+**Domaci_4** - Experimenting with random forests' and gradient boosting classifiers' parameters with random grid search and grid search

 **Domaci_5** - Reinforcement learning